12 Tricks To Make A Small Bedroom Look & Feel Larger

 7. Ceiling Space

 Another area you can make use of is the ceiling.
 Fitting wall sconces may be a bit of extra work.
 Especially if you’re renting.
-You can use small plug-in pendant lights from the ceiling for lighting which will free up floor and wall space.
+You can use small plug-in pendant lights ceiling lights which will free up floor and wall space.
+All you need is a ceiling hook to hang the light from.

 8. Windows